nickpinon/18500-shade-rpi/PINOUT.md

-# UmbrellaPi Hardware Wiring Guide
+# Shade.Ai Hardware Wiring Guide

 This document defines the physical and logical pin mappings for the UmbrellaPi project.
 All software references use **BCM (GPIO) numbering**.